chrispmonkey/Fury/README.md

 We need a drawing of how our app may look/function, a simpole storyboard with a few different screens.

+#Hack Roles
+- Product Management
+ - Define the idea and unite the team behind the vision, define features and prioritize them.
+Provide feedback to the developers on their latest iteration.

+- Business Architect
+ - Present the value proposition for the idea, business case, and communicate the business requirements to the team.
+Provide ongoing feedback.

+- Designer
+ - Bring design thinking to your team’s solution concept.
+Create the UX wireframes for the developers.

+- Program Management
+ - Coordinate your distributed multidisciplinary team.

+- Configuration and Deployment Management
+ - Help make sure everyone is working with the latest artifacts in the latest development environment to avoid problems integrating their work.

+- Marketing
+ - Take charge of the team video and presentation!
+Who will you share it with?
+How will you drum up excitement?

+- Configuration Contributions
+ - You can build a lot with configuration of IaaS and PaaS services.
+Take ownership of configuration and deployment.

+- Data Architecture and Data Management
+ - You can do a lot of data manipulation and analysis without code using Azure Data Factory and Azure ML.
+If you have Data Architecture skills, you can define the data architecture for the developers.

+Feel free to combine any and all of these roles!
+You are not required to fill these positions, but we just thought we would suggest it and give you and your team the best chance of success in your hacking!

 #Requirements
 - Slide Deck
  - this deck should show your solution and tell us what we need to know about your hack!